robelar555/measureToolFigmaDesign/README.md

 ------------
 By using mesurment tools in figma, and this tool, one can calculate missing information - less need of measurments.

-This tool includes visualisation of boxes, including visualisation of padding and margins
+This tool includes visualisation of boxes, padding and margins

 Pictures
 -----------